MaksNech/flask_blog_rest_api/README.md

 ## 3: API
 ##### Admin login info: username = admin, password = 123
-##### If you want to change Admin login info: open 'app.py', change values in the line 91: "create_admin_first_time('admin', '123')", delete all admins user from db and restart app.
+##### If you want to change Admin login info: open 'app.py', change values in the line 91: "create_admin_first_time('admin', '123')", delete all admin users from the db and restart the app.
 ##### Main notes:

 ##### 'methods' - method of HTTP request;